thequantumchemist/ase_quantum_vqe/README.md

 ⚠️ **Important:**
 The new Qiskit packaging (Qiskit ≥ 1.0) is **not backward compatible** with older Qiskit installations.
 If you already have Qiskit installed, you **mst use a fresh environment** to avoid dependency conflicts.
+In addition, Qiskit-nature-pyscf is currently only compatible with Qiskit < 2.0.
+We will update to Qiskit 2.0 asap.

 ---